 The group has released four albums on Kabocha Records: 2006's Sink/Swim ("An exciting set of music with a heavy-hitting lineup of musicians" —Greg Bridges, KCSM Jazz 91), 2010's Contextualizin' ("I can’t stop playing this CD” —Marc Myers, Jazzwax.com), 2013's Roads & Codes, which received 4-½ stars from DownBeat Magazine and was featured on many critics’ “Best of 2013” lists, and 2016's Interview Music, featuring the 55-minute title suite composed by Carey and commissioned by the San Francisco Friends of Chamber Music.
 (More about their albums here.)

 The Quintet+1 has appeared at many venues around the Bay including The Sound Room, California Jazz Conservatory, and Chez Hanny, and appeared at San Francisco Friends of Chamber Music's SFMusic Day in September 2016.
-In 2017, the group was awarded a New Jazz Works grant by Chamber Music America to compose a major new work for the group, Fire in My Head: The Anxiety Suite, which will be premiered at the SFJAZZ Center's Joe Henderson Lab on Sunday, November 4, 2018.
+In 2017, Carey was awarded a New Jazz Works grant by Chamber Music America to compose a major new work for the group, Fire in My Head: The Anxiety Suite, which will be premiered at the SFJAZZ Center's Joe Henderson Lab on Sunday, November 4, 2018.